Zivid: 2019: Enhancement and expansion

 Zivid introduced a new software development kit and graphical user interface in March 2019.
 The SDK provided Windows and Linux support, and included a re-engineered API and a second-generation vision engine.
 The Zivid Studio GUI provided developers with a ready-to-use application for 3D point cloud capture, visualization and exploration.

 Zivid opened sales offices in China, South Korea, and North America, and appointed first distributors in Canada, China, Japan and USA.

 2020: Zivid 2, software evolution and accessories

 In November 2020, Zivid announced Zivid 2, a faster, high-precision 3D color camera.
 More compact and lighter in weight than previous products, it was purpose-designed to suit both on-arm and stationary mounted applications.

 Major updates to the Zivid software development kit were also announced in June and December 2020.
 The SDK 2.0 provided: stripe patterns to suppress interreflections, filtering to correct contrast distortion artifacts, enhanced HDR image capture sequencing, and multi-camera calibration.

 To simplify camera mounting, Zivid announced a range of accessories in July 2020.
 For robot arm mounting, a camera mount, bracket, and extender to the ISO 9409-1-50-4-M6 coupling plate standard were introduced along with cable guide, power and data cables.
 For stationary applications, a reconfigurable pan and tilt camera mount was provided.

-An all-in-one 3D camera developer kit bundle was introduced in November 2020, comprising: Zivid One+ or Zivid 2 camera, accessory set, in-field calibration board, tripod adapter and 2-year warranty.